-Applying for review of an improvement notice by the State Mining Engineer should be submitted online using the Safety Regulation System (SRS).
+Referring an improvement or prohibition notice for review by the State mining engineer should be submitted online using the Safety Regulation System (SRS).

 Who can apply?